 Our last stop in Peru is at the small town of Puno situated on the shores of Lake Titicaca, the world’s highest navigable lake.
 Here you have the option of visiting the nearby floating reed islands where you can meet some of the native inhabitants, many whom have never set foot on land!

-La Paz, the highest capital city in the world, is our first impressive stop lying at the bottom of a huge canyon and surrounded by mountains.
-The city also boasts the world’s highest golf course and ski slopes.
-The city itself is a lively place with nearly every inch of street space taken up by native women in bowler hats and voluminous skirts squatted down selling everything from fake designer labels to coca leaves.
+La Paz, the highest capital city in the world, is our first impressive stop lying at the bottom of a huge canyon surrounded by mountains.
+This is a lively city with nearly every inch of street space taken up by native women in bowler hats and voluminous skirts squatted down selling everything from home-made beer to coca leaves.
 There is even a witches market where you can find witch doctors in dark hats telling people’s fortunes with the aid of dried llama fetuses and owl feathers.
 Adrenaline seekers are also catered for in La Paz as this is where you can start your descent down the world’s most dangerous road on a mountain bike – not for the faint-hearted!

 A day’s drive away is another gem of a town named Potosi.
 This is the highest city in the world at over 4000m, and was once the wealthiest city in the world due to its prolific silver mines.
 The mines still operate and you can take a tour into their depths through a series of tunnels and shafts.
 At the end of the tour you can even buy dynamite and have a go at your own excavation.